jeanneomarie/PS-Assigment-1/README.md

  * JDBC-backed repository,
  * Abstract factory to select between them,
  * Hard coded factory implementation selection logic,
- * Unit tests for the service layer.
+ * Unit tests for the service layer,
- * Prepare and present design
+ * Prepare and present design*,
- * Test written code from Postman
+ * Show in Postman how you tested the code.

 **Prepare a data model, class diagram and package diagram and present it at the laboratory.*